 • current curriculum vitae;

 • types and dates of APPA training programs completed (if any);

-• summary and evidence of experience as a philosophical practitioner (include written case studies or relevant publications);
+• summary and evidence of experience as a philosophical practitioner (include written case studies and/or relevant publications);

 P.O.
 Box 166